Couples therapy is often seen as the last-ditch effort to save a relationship. But what if it’s not helping? What if it’s making things worse?

 2. The Session Just Repeats the Same Dynamics You Have at Home

-If your therapy sessions look exactly like your fights at home—full of blame, yelling, and emotional shutdowns—with no structured tools to guide you out of the chaos, something is missing.
+If your therapy sessions look exactly like your fights at home—full of blame, yelling, or stonewalling—without structured guidance, something is missing.

-Good couples therapy isn’t about airing grievances or winning arguments.
+Good couples therapy isn’t about airing grievances.
 It’s about learning how to talk to each other when life gets hard.
+Studies on effective marriage interventions highlight the importance of frameworks that reduce reactivity and increase empathy².

 3. It’s Making You Doubt Your Relationship More Than Repair It